Parv-manglani/HTML-and-CSS-projects/README.md

-#dropdown making using html and css
+#dropdown making using html and css.
+#making table and learning all about css positions like abosolute, relative, fixed, sticky .. sticky used in table.